nickc124/egg-fries/q3/readme.md

-# part a
+## Question 3 Analysis
+### Competition/Competitor

+This section contains my analysis of Question 3 (Arrays and ArrayLists):

+#### My initial approach during the exam:
+- constructor
-1. initialize the private vars
+  - initalize private vars
-2. for loop
+  - build for loop
-3. correct index vs rank
-# part b
-1. make result to return
+  - properly build names and rank for list
+- method
+  - build returning data
-2. check for special case
+  - check for case
-3. for loop
+  - for loop
-4. return stuff
+  - return data

+#### Key concepts tested in this question:
+- for loop
+- ArrayList
+- looping through ArrayLists